jshannon75/snap_retailers/README.md

 ## Version history/notes

+* 5/5/2022: A new version of the dataset using USDA's historical retailer data was created and added to the repository
 * 11/17/2020: Data for January and June 2020 were added to the dataset
 * 10/28/2019: 2019 Retailers were added to the dataset.
 These are stores authorized on June 30, 2019.
 Most were matched to existing records using exact or fuzzy matching.
 See the 2019 update script for the exact procedure.
 * 10/27/2019: An additional ~10,000 retailers were combined based on fuzzy matching on address.